qsebring3930/cs2mulch/_pages/hash-linear.md

 empty, so we place the **Lemur** in this location.

 {% include figure image_path="/assets/images/linear8.png" alt="this is a placeholder image" caption="Demonstration
-of separate chaining hash table algorithm." %}
+of linear probing hash table algorithm." %}

 The last card flipped *face-up* is the **Bison**.
 At this point, there are no more open locations, so the **Bison** cannot be added to the hash table.

 {% include figure image_path="/assets/images/linear9.png" alt="this is a placeholder image" caption="Demonstration
-of separate chaining hash table algorithm." %}
+of linear probing hash table algorithm." %}

 ## Exercises